Powers of Attorney Lawyers in Longmont & Thornton

 Assisting Clients with Complex Legal Documents in Denver & Surrounding Areas

-Despite what some individuals throughout Colorado believe, a power of attorney (POA) has nothing to do with being an attorney or having a law degree, except that involving an attorney in the process is critical to ensure that your documents are drafted adequately and accomplish your goals correctly.
+Despite what some individuals believe, a power of attorney (POA) has nothing to do with being an attorney or having a law degree — except that involving an attorney in the process is critical to ensure that your documents are drafted adequately and accomplish your goals correctly.
 A power of attorney is a document that allows you (the principal) to give power to another person (the agent) to act on your behalf.

-If you have questions regarding whether or not you need a power of attorney or how to properly exercise your rights under one, contact our Northglenn law firm for power of attorney advice.
-You may also call us directly at 720-340-2783 to speak with a skilled lawyer.
-Your initial consult with us is always free of charge.
+If you have questions about whether you need a power of attorney or how to properly exercise your rights under a power of attorney, call (720) 513-2299 for a free initial consultation.

-Guidance With All Types of Powers of Attorney in Colorado
+Guidance with All Types of Powers of Attorney

-Financial powers of attorney, also known as powers of attorney over property, are very common in Colorado when you need to give another the person the right to make financial decisions regarding your assets should you become incapacitated.
+Financial powers of attorney, also known as powers of attorney over property, are very common when you need to give another the person the right to make financial decisions regarding your assets, should you become incapacitated.

 Having a limited power of attorney means that your agent can only make the specific types of decisions you want them to make for you.